Elevation: 9,803 ft

 This route traverses the cirque, which is located on the northwest side of the peak (see Margo’s track below).
 From the road’s end, hike south across large talus to the base of the ridge that forms the west wall of the cirque.
 Climb up this ridge through areas of forest and talus.
 As you proceed upward, you will climb on fairly stable, continuous talus.

-Once we reached the road in the bottom of the forested cirque, we followed it down the valley until we came to a spot where the forest opened up a bit and there was a grassy, talused, low-angle slope to the west.
+Once we reached the road in the bottom of the forested cirque, we followed it down the valley until we came to a spot where the forest opened up a bit and there was a grass-and-talus, low-angled slope to the west.
 We left the road, walked up the short slope, and had a clear view across a talus field to our starting point.
 My GPS showed our route was 10 miles long with 1,900 feet of elevation gain.

 Ken Jones Ascent Trip Report from August 26, 2011

-I drove Spur 083 (unmapped, but signed on the ground) to just below 6600′ on the northwest ridge of the peak.
-Then, I followed that ridge as it curves to the summit, staying a bit below the crest due to some clouds early on (one lightning strike during my hike, a mile or so away).
+I drove Spur 083 (unmapped, but signed on the ground) to just below 6,600 feet on the Northwest Ridge of the peak.
+Then I followed that ridge as it curves to the summit, staying a bit below the crest due to some clouds early on (one lightning strike during my hike, a mile or so away).

-I could see what looked to be bits of a trail dropping into the basin NW of the summit, so I dropped down and picked that up.
+I could see what looked to be bits of a trail dropping into the basin northwest of the summit, so I dropped down and picked it up.
 If you look at the attached GPS track, where my downward path becomes a traverse almost north is where I hit the trail, and I followed it through two switchbacks below there.

-The roads (118 and 188) to reach Spur 083 (I came in on 118, and headed out to the north on 188) are both in pretty bad shape, and probably require a 4WD vehicle such as I used.
+The roads (FSR-118 and FSR-188) to reach Spur 083 (I came in on FSR-118 and headed out to the north on FSR-188) are both in pretty bad shape and probably require a 4WD vehicle such as I used.